With eight seconds left in overtime,

 - Despair Event Horizon:

-- Driven to Suicide: It appears that "How To Save a Life" is a song about someone who was driven to killing themselves.
+- Driven to Suicide: It appears that "How to Save a Life" is a song about someone who was driven to kill themselves.

-- Grief Song: "How To Save A Life" is about being unable to save someone from themselves, though it's officially open to interpretation.
+- Grief Song: "How to Save a Life" is about being unable to save someone from themselves, though it's officially open to interpretation.
+"Heartless" is about getting away from the toxic influences, but feeling empty afterward.

 - Hikikomori: "Little House" seems to be about one.